cbouyio/python_goodies/README.md

 pythonModules
 =============

-A set of python modules for (mostly) typical everyday jobs developed in TSL.
+A set of python scripts and modules for (mostly) typical everyday chores developed in UEA, TSL and iSSB.
+Since 2007.